Trent Navigation Company: History

-The Trent Navigation Company was established by Trent Navigation Act 1783 'An Act for improving the Navigation of the River Trent'.
+The Trent Navigation Company was established by Trent Navigation Act 1783 (23 Geo.
+3. c.
+41) 'An Act for improving the Navigation of the River Trent'.
 It was responsible for improving and maintaining the navigation on the river between Wilden Ferry (near Cavendish Bridge) and Gainsborough (with the exception of Averham to South Muskham), and junctions with the various other canals.
-The first business tackled by the Company was the building of towpaths.
+The first business tackled by the company was the building of towpaths.

 Some of the canals opening in the 1790s offered routes for traffic by-passing large sections of the River Trent.
 By 1796 the Derby Canal connected directly to the Erewash Canal at Sandiacre and the River Trent at Swarkestone.
 The Nottingham Canal ran from the Erewash Canal junction at Langley Mill, which itself linked to the Cromford Canal, down to the River Trent near Trent Bridge in Nottingham.
 Coal from Derbyshire could be transported to Nottingham and Derby without using the river.

 The competition prompted the company to implement canals cuts of their own.
 The Sawley cut, the Cranfleet cut and the Beeston canal provided easier navigation avoiding difficult and shallow sections of the river.

-In a minor hiccup in its history, an Act of Parliament of 1887 caused the company to be taken over by the Trent (Burton-upon-Trent and Humber) Navigation Company.
-The Trent Navigation Act of 1892 restored the original company name.
+In a minor hiccup in its history, the Trent (Burton-upon-Trent and Humber) Navigation Act 1887 (50 & 51 Vict. c. cxv) caused the company to be taken over by the Trent (Burton-upon-Trent and Humber) Navigation Company.
+The Trent Navigation Act 1892 (55 & 56 Vict. c. cxxxv) restored the original company name.